Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 If these conditions are met a rising sodium pool temperature tends to reduce the reactor temperature setpoint which provides negative feedback for setpoint stability.

 For the same reason Earthquake induced changes to the vertical displacement of movable fuel bundles with respect to fixed fuel bundles must be kept less than 1 mm to prevent an earthquake from initiating a sodium void instability prompt neutron critical event.
-This requirement suggests use of screw jack actuator with a worm gear drive.

 OPEN AREA FRACTION: